BBaysinger/bb-portfolio/docs/reviewer-signals-from-features.md

 # Reviewer Signals From Features

-Reviewer-facing interpretation extracted from the flat main features list so it can be tracked, refined, or omitted independently.
+Reviewer-facing interpretation extracted from the flat features list so it can be tracked, refined, or omitted independently.

 ## Why This Matters